lluppesms/azdo.cicd.course/Labs/lab1/lab1.md

     ![Tasks - Search for Bash](img/120_tasks_search_for_bash.png)

-1. Click on "Bash"
+1. Click on "Command Line"
-   * Select Type "Inline"
    * Modify the "Script" section with a new comment

     ![Bash Task](img/130_bash_task_greetings.png)